syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Data.md

 A complete working example to export data from Excel worksheet to nested class in C# is present on [this GitHub page](https://github.com/SyncfusionExamples/XlsIO-Examples/tree/master/Import%20and%20Export%20Data/Worksheet%20to%20Nested%20Class).

-## Importing Data from Microsoft Grid Controls to Worksheet
+## Export Data from DataGrid, GridView and DataGridView to Excel

-XlsIO provides support to import data from various Microsoft grid controls with its cell formatting.
+XlsIO provides support to export data from various Microsoft grid controls with its cell formatting.
 The supported grid controls are:

 * DataGrid
 * GridView